At least 4 dead in shooting in Australian city of Darwin

-MELBOURNE, Australia (AP) - Media reports say a gunman has killed at least four people in the Australian city of Darwin.
+MELBOURNE, Australia (AP) - A gunman was arrested after killing at least four people and wounding several others Tuesday in the tropical Australian city of Darwin, officials and media said.

+Prime Minister Scott Morrison said the incident was not terrorism related.
+“This is a terrible act of violence that has already, I’m advised, taken the lives of four people,” Morrison told reporters in London.

-Northern Territory Police Duty Superintendent Lee Morgan says a 45-year-old man was in custody following Tuesday’s shooting.
+A 45-year-old man was in custody following the shooting, Northern Territory Police Duty Superintendent Lee Morgan told Guardian Australia.

-Morgan told Guardian Australia, “At this stage we’ve got reports of four deceased and a number of other people who have been shot.”
+“At this stage, we’ve got reports of four deceased and a number of other people who have been shot,” Morgan said.

 Police contacted by The Associated Press declined to comment.

-Australian Broadcasting Corp. reported that a man fired a pump action shotgun at the Palms Hotel in the suburb of Woolner in the late afternoon.
+A man fired a pump action shotgun at the Palms Hotel in the Darwin suburb of Woolner in the late afternoon, Australian Broadcasting Corp. reported.
+Police attended three crime scenes in the city of 100,000 related to the gunman, ABC said.

+Police earlier said the suspect was described as wearing a high-visibility shirt and driving a white dual-cab pickup truck, Australian Associated Press reported.

 Copyright © 2019 The Washington Times, LLC.